jamie-852/SASE-model/README.md

 **Output**: `AllVirtualPatientTypes_latest.csv`
 - Contains 1 million virtual skin sites with steady states analysed
-- Each site includes 17 sampled parameters (where A_max and E_max are fixed) and 9 computed values (steady states, eigenvalues, region classification)
+- Each row contains 26 columns: patient ID, number of steady states, 17 sampled parameters (A<sub>max</sub> and E<sub>max</sub> are fixed at default values), and 7 computed values (3 steady state values, 3 eigenvalues, 1 region classification).

-**More info**: See [Data Specifications](#📊-data-specifications) for complete 26-column description and region classification rules.
+**More info**: Please refer to [Data Specifications](#📊-data-specifications) for the complete 26 column description and region classification rules.

 ---